Placing ecological thinking at the heart of creative practice

 Welcome to Ecostage

-Ecostage is a grassroots initiative founded by theatre designers that offers practical and creative ideas to green up practices in the performing arts sector and work together for change.
-A catalyst for individual and collective change, it provides a framework that offers multiple routes for change-making.
+Ecostage is an initiative founded by industry professionals to share practical and creative approaches to green up the performing arts sector.
+A catalyst for individual and collective transformation, it provides a framework, drawn from our Seven Ecostage Principles of ecological thinking, for sustainability, wellbeing and creativity.

 Power of Pledging

-You can pledge to the Ecostage Principles and help generate momentum for sector-wide transformation.
+On the site there is an option to pledge to our Seven Ecostage Principles and help generate momentum for sector-wide transformation.
 View the pledge here:

 Our Vision